guidance-guarantee-programme/pension_guidance/content/shop_around.md

 There are many different kinds of annuity and rates vary between providers.
 For example, if you have a health condition that affects your life expectancy you may get more from an ‘enhanced’ annuity.

-You should always compare annuities before making a final decision - once you’ve bought one you only have a short period when you can still change your mind (in most cases 30 days).
+You should always compare annuities before making a final decision.

+once you’ve bought one you only have a short period when you can still change your mind (in most cases 30 days).
 After that you can’t change the decision.

+^Ask about commission charges that might be included in the quotes you get.^

 ###Comparing annuities - what you need